 - Obesity (having excess body weight): Some hormones get changed to estrogen by fat tissue, raising uterine cancer risk.
 The higher the amount of fat tissue, the greater the effect on estrogen levels.

-- Ovarian diseases: Women who have certain ovarian tumors have high estrogen levels and low progesterone levels.
+- Ovarian diseases: People who have certain ovarian tumors have high estrogen levels and low progesterone levels.
 These hormone changes can increase uterine cancer risk.

 Menstrual and reproductive history:

-- Early menstruation: If periods start before age 12, risk for uterine cancer might increase.
-That’s because the uterus gets exposed to estrogen for more years.
+- Early menstruation: If your period started before age 12, your risk for uterine cancer might increase.
+That’s because your uterus gets exposed to estrogen for more years.

-- Late menopause: Similarly, if menopause occurs after age 50, risk also increases.
-The uterus gets exposed to estrogen longer.
+- Late menopause: Similarly, if menopause occurs after age 50, the risk also increases.
+Your uterus gets exposed to estrogen longer.

 - Long menstruation span: The number of years menstruating might be more important than your age when periods started or ended.

-- Not getting pregnant: Women who have not been pregnant have a higher risk because of the increased exposure to estrogen.
+- Not getting pregnant: People who haven’t been pregnant have a higher risk because of the increased exposure to estrogen.

 Previous treatments for other conditions:

 - Earlier radiation therapy to the pelvis (between belly and legs): Radiation therapy to treat other cancers can damage cell DNA.
-This damage may increase the risk of a second type of cancer.
+This damage may increase your risk of developing a second type of cancer.

 - Estrogen replacement therapy (ERT): Some people receive estrogen therapy to help relieve menopause symptoms.
-Women who get ERT without progesterone face a higher risk for uterine cancer.
+Getting ERT without progesterone places you at a higher risk for uterine cancer.

 - Use of tamoxifen: People may receive this drug for breast cancer treatment.
 It acts like estrogen in the uterus and can increase the risk of uterine cancer.